Cities / Paris / Living School

 Around a hundred-plus students from preschool through middle school at 93 bis rue Manin.
 English-speaking teachers are in class for roughly half the school day.
 The school is private and out-of-contract, secular, and trains its whole teaching team in its positive-pedagogy approach.
 Living School also runs parent workshops and expects active parent engagement with the philosophy.

 Families who choose Living School are typically buying into the personal-development project, not just a French school with English added.
 Parents describe staff who genuinely care and fast confidence gains for children with prior learning difficulties.
-The catch is geographic and philosophical: north-east Paris is a long way from the western expat clusters, and the parent-engagement expectation rules out a hands-off approach.
+North-east Paris is a long way from the western expat clusters, and the parent-engagement expectation rules out a hands-off approach.
 Best fit for families committed to socio-emotional learning and the French curriculum in a small bilingual setting.

 Caroline Sost